 Minimal risk review is intended for studies which pose minimal risk to the participants' rights and welfare and comply with the relevant standards relating to such matters as free and informed consent, privacy and confidentiality and appropriate balance of risks and benefits.

 The term "risk" is interpreted broadly to include, among others, physical, psychological, economic and social risks.
 Recognizing that the TCPS 2 focuses on a participants-centered perspective, risks to others, such as those conducting the study and their organizations and third parties, may also be considered in the determination of whether or not an ethics submission may be considered through a minimal risk review process.

-Expedited review is intended for studies that:
+Expedited review is intended for projects that:

-- Are undertaken by students as part of an undergraduate or graduate course requirement
+- Are undertaken by students as part of an undergraduate or graduate course requirement (directed studies)

 Note: The REB Chair, at his or her sole discretion, may refer the ethics submission to full board, minimal risk, or expedited review.